nomad-coe/nomad/paper.md

 software implementation) for materials science databases.
 NOMAD provides an implementation of the OPTIMADE specification and is an active part of the OPTIMADE consortium.

-Other materials science databases (and the respective software) focus on only publishing data that were produced by the group behind the database itself.
+Other materials science databases (and the respective software) focus on publishing data that were produced with a specific framework and carefully curated by the group behind the database.
 Typical examples are databases of high-throughput simulations that try to systematically explore theoretical materials.
 Three of the larger databases of this kind are the [Materials Project](https://materialsproject.org/) [@jain:2013], [AFLOW](https://aflow.org/) [@curtarolo:2012], and [OQMD](https://oqmd.org/) [@saal:2013].